 Regarding your personal homepage and myspace site, you are described as an "enlightened keeper of old percussion values" and as a "remover, refiner, a renewer"- Now, what is true?

 These are inspiring words from Mr. Robert Urmann, with much respect for my mentors.
 Music is my life-long mission to reach the spiritual, physical and beyond as the voice of the soul.
 I believe music is the universal language which can help heal the divisions that cause aggression and misunderstanding and an elixir that can soothe our existence beyond words.
+Are there any final pearls of wisdom you can share with our readers?

 "Total love in the heart and truth will assist throughout existence, so long as sharing becomes the means of realizing HOLY is the total of all existence as one great whole to everlastingly and unceasingly be watched to preserve true harmony in this Great Melody of Living."